Mortgages For IT Contractors Explained

 How a mortgage broker can help an IT contractor get a mortgage

 Some IT contractors can get mortgage deals at the best rates on the market – but not necessarily with all lenders.
-This is because certain lenders prefer not to loan to anybody with fluctuating income, and their rates reflect this.
+Certain lenders prefer not to loan to anybody with fluctuating income, and their rates reflect this.

-However, there are also lenders who understand the IT contractor market and are keen to lend money to borrowers who fit their risk profile and eligibility criteria.
+However, some lenders understand the IT contractor market and are keen to lend money to borrowers who fit their risk profile and eligibility criteria.

-For example, some lenders will take the gross value of a contract as evidence of income for IT contractors as they are deemed ‘professional specialists’ with job security.
+For example, some lenders will consider the gross value of contract evidence of income for IT contractors, as they are deemed ‘professional specialists’ with job security.

-Likewise, there are lenders who will assess applications from IT contractors working for an umbrella company in the same way as that of an employee.
+Likewise, there are lenders who will assess applications from IT contractors working for an umbrella company in the same way as those of employees.

 What are the eligibility criteria?